Mental Health for PTA Leaders

 Hosting

-Your PTA will create mental health programming based on your community’s needs with the following goals in mind:
+Your PTA will create mental health programming based on your community’s needs that support the goals above.

 1. Host a PTA Healthy Minds Parent Education Session or Series